Shady-Mo/Tiny-language/README.md

 2. Create a branch for your feature/bugfix.
 3. Submit a pull request with a detailed description of your changes.

-## License

-This project is licensed under the MIT License.
-See [LICENSE](./LICENSE) for more details.

 ## Acknowledgments

 - Inspired by the creativity of language design and the power of C++.